I came across this ripe Fake Buddha Quote today:

 The foot feels the foot when it feels the ground. ~Buddha

-Anyone half-way familiar with the Pali canon will know that the Buddha didn’t say things like that (or if he did, it’s not been recorded).
+Anyone half-way familiar with the Pali canon will know that the Buddha isn’t recorded as having said things like that.
 The idiom is completely foreign.

 So where’s it from?